oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 |metadata|no|map of YAML values|Defines a section used to declare additional metadata information about the import definition.|

-These keynames can be used to import individual TOSCA files using the following multi-line grammar:
+These keynames can be used to import individual TOSCA files using the following grammar:
 ```yaml
 imports:
   - url: <file_uri>
     repository: <repository_name>
     namespace: <namespace_name>
 ```
-The following multi-line grammar can be used for importing TOSCA
+The following grammar can be used for importing TOSCA
 profiles:
 ```yaml
 imports: